 Downtown San Jose

 FanimeCon is set against the hustle and bustle of downtown San Jose.
 Surrounding the Convention Center are a number of hotels, restaurants, and cultural attractions.
-If you’re looking for a good time or an educational experience we hope these directional links help you as you try to acquaint yourself with FanimeCon and the surrounding area.
+Whether you’re looking for a good time or an educational experience, we hope these directional links help you as you try to acquaint yourself with FanimeCon and the surrounding area.

 For a comprehensive list of ways to get to the convention, please visit the Convention Center website.
 This list includes driving directions from different areas (including northbound and southbound directions) and will help you find your way.

 Concerned about the earth?
 Simply don’t want to drive?
 Then take public transit!
-The bus lines, light rail and trains all have stops near the Convention Center.
-The following links can find these routes and help you plan your trip:
+The bus lines, light rail, and trains all have stops near the Convention Center.
+Check out the links below to view routes, timetables, and to help you plan your trip:

 Trying to find the best route for the different public transit systems can be challenging, so Transit511 has a trip planner and a list of other public transportation websites.